oising/OrleansContrib.ActivationShedding/README.md

 Taking the two silo example with the default configuration, if we find that one silo has more than 20% over the desired "target" percentage of 50% (i.e. 100% / 2 silos = 50%), i.e. it has 70% of the share, then the silo with the greater share of activations will start "shedding" them.
 In practice, an incoming [Grain Call Filter](https://dotnet.github.io/orleans/docs/grains/interceptors.html) will deactivate the grain after it is called. **This means that grains are only shed from the silo if they are called at least once during rebalancing period.**

+The shedding process for a silo will stop once it gets within the 95% threshold (`LowerRecoveryThresholdFactor`) of the target percentage.

 ### How to use this feature

 Ideally you should be familiar with [Orleans Load Balancing](https://dotnet.github.io/orleans/docs/implementation/load_balancing.html), in particular the **ActivationCountBasedPlacement** strategy.
 This is employed by applying an attribute to grain types that you wish to be placed according to the number of activations on target silos.
 When a grain is shed from a silo, you would ideally want the cluster to next activate the grain on a less loaded silo that it was originally on.